-Canada places great value on building and nurturing relationships with partners in the Americas and as a result, we have made high-level political engagement a crucial component of Canada’s engagement in the Americas.
-People-to-people relationships across government, the private sector, civil society, academia are fundamental to achieving long-term results.
-We are prioritising the strengthening of our bilateral relationships and of regional organizations such as the Organization of American States and the Inter-American Development Bank.
-Canada is committed to remaining a strong partner as the region continues to grow and innovate.
+Canada places great value on building and nurturing relationships with its partners in the Americas, such as the Pacific Alliance.
+People-to-people relationships across government, the private sector, academia and civil society are key to achieving long-term results.
+Strengthening our bilateral relations and our support for regional multilateral institutions such as the Organization of American States (OAS) and the Inter-American Development Bank is a top priority.

 You may also be interested in...